Degree type(s): Master's

 With an anticipated 18 percent increase in the overall employment of counselors between now and 2018, there continues to be a growing number of opportunities for professional counselors.

-Students seeking a MS in Counseling will study in a cohort format and begin the program in the fall semester (August) of every year.
-Non-degree seeking students do not follow the cohort model and may register for courses, as needed.
+MS in Counseling students at Mary study in a cohort format; the program begins in the fall semester (August) of every year.
+Non-degree seeking students may register for courses as needed and do not follow the cohort model.

-The Master of Science in Counseling degree, military families emphasis, includes courses in substance abuse counseling, counseling military families, and trauma and loss in military families.
+The Master of Science in Counseling degree with the military families emphasis includes courses in substance abuse counseling, counseling military families, and trauma and loss in military families.